CtrlK

 Trigger Term Quality

-Includes explicit trigger terms that users would naturally say: 'deepgram production', 'deploy deepgram', 'deepgram prod checklist', 'deepgram go-live', 'production ready deepgram'.
-These cover common natural variations well.
+The description explicitly lists natural trigger phrases users would say: 'deepgram production', 'deploy deepgram', 'deepgram prod checklist', 'deepgram go-live', 'production ready deepgram'.
+These cover common variations of how a user would request this skill.

 3 / 3